Easthampton, MA

 Frequently asked questions

-What are weekly workshops like?
+What are your after-school creative writing workshops like?

-For students who aren’t sure what to write, we help brainstorm or give tried-and-tested writing prompts (we’ve got hundreds!)
+For students who aren’t sure what to write, we help brainstorm or give tried-and-tested writing prompts (we’ve got hundreds!).

-I heard you don’t care about spelling or grammar?!?
+I heard you don’t care about spelling or grammar??!

-It’s true--in our creative writing workshops, we tell students not to worry about spelling and grammar while they’re writing.
 Stopping to look up every word or adhering to complicated rules can throw off the creative process.
-Plus, we live in a world with spell-check.
+Plus, we live in a world with spell-check--it’s easy to make corrections later.

 Language is a socially constructed system that is continuously evolving.
 We rewrite its rules every day, and young people are often a key part of that process.